allenai/natural-instructions/tasks/README.md

 `task518_emo_different_dialogue_emotions` | Given different dialogue determine if they have the same emotion | Classification, Sentiment Analysis
 `task519_aquamuse_question_generation` | Given an answer generate a question that would be answered by the answer given | Question Generation
 `task520_aquamuse_answer_given_in_passage` | Given a passage and a question determine if the question can be answered by the passage | Classification
-`task586_amazonfood_polarity_classification` | Given a review of an amazon food product, you have to classify if the review is positive or negative. | Classification
-`task587_amazonfood_polarity_correction_classification` | Given a review of amazon food products and it's polarity, you have to classify whether the polarity is correct or not. | Classification
-`task588_amazonfood_rating_classification` | Given a review of amazon food products, you have to classify the rating out of 5. | Classification
-`task589_amazonfood_summary_text_generation` | Given a review of amazon's food product, you have to generate the summary of the review. | Text Generation
-`task590_amazonfood_summary_correction_classification` | Given a review of amazon's food product and its summary, you have to classify whether the summary is correct or not. | Classification
 `task521_trivia_question_classification` | Given a text from a trivia quiz, decide the category the question belongs to | Classification
 `task522_news_editorial_summary` Given an article text, select spans of text that show a summary of the thesis of the article. | Summarization
 `task524_parsinlu_food_aspect_classification` | Given a food review and a question about the reviewer's sentiment toward one aspect of the food, classify the sentiment. | Classification